 As regards the ballistic direction, in Figure 2c, the probability function of the ballistics directions for major explosions has a maximum of 77% ±2% at 140°E ±10°°, i.e., in the SE direction, and a minimum of 0% at 250°E ±10°, i.e., in the SW direction.
 In Figure 2d, for the paroxysms, the probability function has a maximum of 70% ±9% at 355°E ±10°, i.e., in the N direction, and a minimum of 19% ±2% at 175°E ±10°, i.e., in the S direction.
 A plateau above 50% is also observed from NE to W clockwise.

 Then, as regards the sector width, i.e. the spread of the azimuth angle being impacted, Figure 2e shows that, for major explosions, the mean width value is 90°, with 5th percentile of 41° and 95th percentile of 136°, while, in Figure 2f, for the paroxysms, the mean width value is again 90°, with 5th percentile of 33° and 95th percentile of 183°.
 However, the total areas affected by paroxysms are 4 to 6 times larger than those of major explosions although the distribution of the areas affected is continuous between the two categories (more details in the companion paper Bevilacqua et al., submitted).
-All these categorical data are tabulated in the Supporting Material of Bevilacqua et al., (submitted).
+All these categorical data are tabulated in the Supporting Material of Bevilacqua et al. (submitted).

 The three parameters of distance, azimuthal direction, and width of the described circular sectors determine our simplified representation of the areas affected by ballistic projectiles.
 However, these tree parameters are not fully described through their 1D distributions, and in Figure 3 we plotted their bivariate plots, which highlight some distinctive patterns.
 In particular, Figure 3a shows that the greatest distances of major explosions are observed between N and ESE, and Figure 3b shows that those of the paroxysms are clustered in two groups oriented to the NNE and WSW.
 In addition, Figures 3c and 3d indicate that, as expected at constant explosion energy, the greatest distances tend to correspond to lower widths, especially for the paroxysms.
 Finally in Figure 3e and 3f the lower widths are clustered towards ESE for the major explosions, NNE and WSW for the paroxysms, confirming their correlation with the greater distances.

 It should be noted that major explosions and paroxysms significantly differ in terms of their predominant directions of ballistic dispersal.
-A possible reason is that the most frequented trails and inhabited areas are the easiest places to survey in the hours/days after the explosions, and their directions roughly include those of peak probability of major explosions and paroxysms, respectively (see Fig. 1).
+A possible reason is that the most frequented trails and inhabited areas are the easiest places to survey in the hours/days after the explosions, and their directions roughly include those of peak probability of major explosions and paroxysms, respectively (see the hiking trails in Fig. 1).
 Nevertheless, physical reasons for these asymmetries are also possible, because the paroxysms involve deeper parts of the conduits and are able to re-shape the craters more greatly and deeply than major explosions, as discussed in the companion study Bevilacqua et al. (submitted).

-For this reason, in the production of robust and conservative hazard maps it was very important to develop ad hoc methods to mitigate potential recording biases, as described in this study.
+For this motivation, in the production of robust and conservative hazard maps it was very important to develop ad hoc methods to mitigate potential recording biases superimposed to actual asymmetric patterns, as described in this study.